EternalBady/CUDA_freshMan/Part-I  Fundamental Concepts/Chapter-2/excercises-2.md

 (D) `cudaMemcpy(3000, A_d, A_h, cudaMemcpyHostToDevice);`

-#### 8. How would one declare a variable err that can appropriately receive the returned value of a CUDA API call?
+#### 8. How would one declare a variable err that can appropriately receive the returned value of a CUDA API call\?

 (A) int err;

 (B) cudaError err;